Location: Mexico City

 Dates: October 2019 or March 2020

 ABOUT THE PARTNER PROJECT

-The organization has 5 permanent installations in Mexico City, some of which host learning activities for school children, tourists, and anyone else who wants to learn more about urban farming.
+They have 5 permanent installations in Mexico City, some of which host learning activities for school children, tourists, and anyone else who wants to learn more about urban farming.
 Their gardens contain forest of edible plants, bio-intensive culture beds and examples of innovative ecologically friendly techniques.
 Spaces have been built with recycled materials and waste, further highlighting the environmental benefits to the community.
-This organization also creates temporary exhibits where they transform unusual spaces (for example, old cars) into urban gardens to demonstrate that virtually anything can be converted into a community space where food can be cultivated.
+They also create temporary exhibits where they transform unusual spaces (for example, old cars) into urban gardens to demonstrate that virtually anything can be converted into a community space where food can be cultivated.

-The focus will be on documenting this NGO’s work in the project sites in Mexico City.
-Specifically it will involve capturing interviews of key characters and video footage of the many daily activities that include workshops, school visits, market days, visitor groups and volunteers.
+The focus will be on documenting this NGO’s work in the Project sites in Mexico City.
+Specifically it will involve capturing footage of the many daily activities that include workshops, school visits, market days, visitor groups and volunteers.

 Excellent interpersonal and communications skills

 Adaptable to new and different situations, flexible and patient

 Storytelling - Must submit a minimum of one (1) article 800-1000 words upon completion of the project, to complement the images/footage of this assignment.

 Note: As per the NGO, you should expect approximately $300 out of pocket expenses based on your food and recreational preferences.

 Click here to learn about what program fees cover.